oschulz/ParallelProcessingTools.jl/docs/src/index.md

 ## Compute cluster management

 ParallelProcessingTools helps spin-up Julia compute clusters.
-It currently has support for clusters on localhost and on SLURM (uses `ClusterManagers.ElasticManager` internally).
+It currently has support for clusters on localhost and on SLURM (uses `ParallelProcessingTools.CustomClusterManagers.ElasticManager` internally).

 ```julia